After-Delivery Guide

 If cracks rapidly grow, continue widening, or are paired with issues like doors suddenly not closing properly, that's the time to pause and ask someone to take a closer look.
 This is uncommon, but worth checking if it happens.

-Option 1: Fix Small Hairline Cracks (Simple DIY)
+Option 1: Fix Small Hairline Cracks

 This is the easiest and most homeowner-friendly method.